SAFETY RESOURCES FOR BOATING AND SWIMMING

 Vessel Safety Checks

-- America’s Boating Club – Atlanta offers vessel safety check-ups by appointment.
-Information: http://atlantasboatingclub.com/vessel-safety-check/vessel-safety-check-signup.
+- Atlanta Sail and Power Squadron offers vessel safety check-ups by appointment; americasboatingclubatlanta.org/vessel-safety-check.

-- Vessel Safety Checks by appointment: The U.S. Coast Guard Auxiliary also offers vessel safety check-ups by appointment.
+- Vessel Safety Checks by appointment: Both U.S. Coast Guard Auxiliary and United States Power Squadrons offer vessel safety check-ups at your boat by appointment. www.safetyseal.net.